|

 The affable

-Klein is enjoying the best reviews of his career for his production
+Klein has enjoyed best reviews for his production

 on the masterful sophmore record of singer/songwriter Madeleine